Ask the Doctor - Childhood Vaccinations

 Gus Manocchia, M.D., BCBSRI Clinical Consultant

-Q. There’s been so much in the news this year about childhood vaccinations.
+Q. There’s been so much in the news about childhood vaccinations.
 I just had a baby and I’m not sure what to do.
 What do you recommend?

 A. As parents, we always want what’s best for our children—and vaccination is absolutely one of the best ways to protect your child’s health.